MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Now you can make a method to start a subscription that we will use when starting positioning to receive position updates.
+Now you can make a method to start a subscription that we use when starting positioning to receive position updates.
 You use the SDKs `LiveDataManager` to create a subscription.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>